GordonChalmers/Glycam_NMR_Software/README.md

     Single_Frame_NMR

-All of these have been central to their respective publications, as with all software that I have developed.
+All of these have been central to their respective publications, as with all molecular software that I have developed.
 The downloads have the software, documentation, instructions, and the relevant paper(s).

 http://legacy.glycam.org/docs/othertoolsservice/publication-related-materials/browse-publication-related-materials/index.html